 East winds have a special significance on this coast.
 As the winds blow up and over the Long Range Mountains, the velocity increases and the much stronger winds blast down the western slope onto the waters of the Gulf of St. Lawrence.
 With East winds, this “katabatic” effect is experienced to one degree or another all along the west coast of Newfoundland.
-At the Southwest corner of the island, this effect produces the notorious “Wreckhouse” winds”.
+Katabatic wind is the technical name for a drainage wind, where the heavier denser air drops down through the valleys and fiords.
+At the Southwest corner of the island, this effect produces the notorious “Wreckhouse” winds.

 The coast is a rugged, mountainous, wild, and spectacular place.
 It also has a place in history.
 Jacques Cartier sailed the coast in 1534 and actually cruised into the Bay of Islands.
 Captain James Cook arrived in 1767 and spent the next 4 summers surveying the coast and creating the first nautical chart of the Bay of Islands.